sindresorhus/matcher/readme.md

 String to match.

+#### options

+Type: `Object`

+##### caseSensitive

+Type: `boolean`<br>
+Default: `false`

+Treat uppercase and lowercase characters as being the same.

+Ensure you use this correctly.
+For example, files and directories should be matched case-insensitively, while most often, object keys should be matched case-sensitively.

 #### pattern

 Type: `string`

-Case-insensitive.
 Use `*` to match zero or more characters.
 A pattern starting with `!` will be negated.

 ## Benchmark